The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 As much as I love wheeled carry-ons, there are times when bringing them along just isn’t a good idea.
 Take our last trip to Lisbon for example – because our accommodation was right in the heart of the Alfama, and parking in the area is quite tricky, we had to walk with our luggage up several hills covered in uneven cobblestones.
 For these occasions and many others, nothing beats using a backpack as a carry-on.

-My go-to pick is currently the Peak Design Travel Backpack 30L, a scaled-down version of their iconic 45L Travel Backpack, which we have used for a few years now and still consider it to be the best backpack for air travel, particularly for those who don’t mind toting around a larger model on their shoulders.
+An excellent option is the Peak Design Travel Backpack 30L, a scaled-down version of their iconic 45L Travel Backpack, which we have used for a few years now and still consider it to be one the best backpacks out there, particularly for those who don’t mind toting around a larger model on their shoulders.

 This one, on the other side, is the perfect size to fit everything I need for a 3-day trip without having to check any luggage.
 More than that, it’s a beautifully engineered piece of gear laden with innovative features – think stowable shoulder straps, a full clamshell opening for easy packing, and countless organizational pockets.